 Modifies the location for the description of subscriber replica (RPL file).
 This function must be used on the subscriber computer.

-This function is an advanced function for the logged replication.
+This is an advanced function of log-based replication.
 It should be used when handling databases not connected by network for example.
 In this case, the master replica and the subscriber replica are created on the same computer (master computer).
 Then, the RPL file (file of subscriber replica) is copied onto the subscriber computer.

 This file can be installed: